Fujifilm X100S vs Sony A6000

 It is notable that the A6000 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X100S does not provide wifi capability.

-Both the X100S and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the X100S and the A6000 have been discontinued, but can regularly be found used on ebay.
 The X100S was replaced by the Fujifilm X100T, while the A6000 was followed by the Sony A6300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X100S and A6000 can be found, respectively, in the Fujifilm X100S Manual (free pdf) or the online Sony A6000 Manual.

 So how do things add up?
 Is the Fujifilm X100S better than the Sony A6000 or vice versa?
 The listing below highlights the relative strengths of the two models.